jrrobison1/wordtangible/README.md

 print(concrete_abstract_ratio(text))  # Output: ~1.0 (balanced concrete and abstract words)
 ```

-For more detailed usage instructions and API documentation, please refer to our [documentation](link-to-your-docs).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.